alenaksu/json-viewer/README.md

 -   `filter (regexOrPath: RegExp|string) => void` | Maintains only the nodes that match the given criteria
 -   `resetFilter () => void` | Clear the filter
 -   `expand (regexOrPath: RegExp|string) => void` | Expand all the nodes that match the given criteria
 -   `expandAll () => void` | Alias for `expand('**')`
 -   `collapse (regexOrPath: RegExp|string) => void` | Collapse all the nodes that match the given criteria
 -   `collapseAll () => void` | Alias for `collapse('**')`
 -   `search (regexOrPath: RegExp|string) => Iterator` | Return and iterator with which is possible to go through all the matched nodes.
 It scrolls the page to the node and highlights it.

 ### CSS Parts

 -   `object` - The object wrapper element.
 -   `property` - The wrapper element of a property.
 -   `key` - The key element of a property.
 -   `primitive` - The primitive value.
+-   `primitive--string` - Applied when the primitive is a string.
+-   `primitive--number` - Applied when the primitive is a number.
+-   `primitive--boolean` - Applied when the primitive is a boolean.
+-   `primitive--null` - Applied when the primitive is a null.
 -   `preview` - The value preview of a property.
 -   `highlight` - The highlighted value.